azurecitadel/azurecitadel/content/arc/servers-hack/policy.md

   * Ignore events unless they are warning or higher severity level
 * Manually add the Log Analytics agent to the two Azure Arc VMs

-## Azure Policy Part 2
+## Azure Policy

-* assign policy to:
+* Assign policy to:
-  * deploy the Log Analytics agent to the Azure Arc virtual machines
+  * Deploy the Log Analytics agent to the Azure Arc virtual machines
-  * deploy the Dependency agent to the Azure Arc virtual machines
+  * Deploy the Dependency agent to the Azure Arc virtual machines
 * Use remediation tasks to make the two VMs fully compliant

-> Note that there is a [known bug](https://github.com/Azure/azure-policy/issues/733) in the _[Preview] Deploy Dependency agent to Windows Azure Arc machines_ policy definition as the managed identity has insufficient permissions to remediate non-compliancy.
+> Note that there is a [known bug](https://github.com/Azure/azure-policy/issues/733) in the _[Preview] Deploy Dependency agent to Windows Azure Arc machines_ policy definition as the managed identity has insufficient permissions to remediate non-compliance.
 >
+> The built-in role *Azure Connected Machine Onboarding* has sufficient permission to write to Arc resources.
+>
-> The following commands will assign it sufficient privileges if you have assigned the expected policy initiative.
+> The following Azure CLI commands will assign sufficient privileges if you have assigned the expected policy initiative.
 >
 > ```bash
 > identity=$(az policy assignment list --resource-group arc-hack --query "[?displayName == 'Enable Azure Monitor for VMs'].identity.principalId" --output tsv)